Pete Parkkonen: In Idol

-Parkkosen auditioned with "Mies jolle ei koskaan tapahdu mitään", a song by J. Karjalainen. during the competition, he interpreted various songs, most notably "Queen City" and "I Kissed a Girl".
+Parkkonen auditioned with "Mies jolle ei koskaan tapahdu mitään", a song by J. Karjalainen.
+During the competition, he interpreted various songs, most notably "Queen City" and "I Kissed a Girl".
 In the semi-finals, he sang songs from Foo Fighters, Danko Jones and Eppu Normaali making it to the Final 3.
 The season finals were held on 9 November 2009 with Parkkonen considered the favourite to win.
 However, he was unexpectedly eliminated in the Final 3 phase finishing third.
 The grand finale was held on 14 December with Koop Arponen winning the title and Anna Puustjärvi as runner-up.